 PeopleTools/Application SQL will go parallel if needed.

-Sadly, the place where parallel would help the most is in power user queries, but again they are all forced single threaded by the cursor type.
+Unfortunately, there are times where parallel could help – mostly in power user queries, but they are all forced single threaded by the choice of cursor type.

-Top tip: Remember to add OPTION(MAXDOP 1) to PSQUERY SQL you paste into SSMS if you want to see an execution plan even close to the one PeopleTools gets.
+Top tip: Remember to add OPTION(MAXDOP 1) to PeopleTools SQL you paste into SSMS if you want to see an execution plan even close to the one PeopleTools gets.
 But you also need to be sure all of your connection options in SSMS (ARITHABORT etc) exactly match the ones used by your application/process scheduler servers to guarantee the same plan.